Canada Spousal Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 Complete Biometrics, Medical, and Police Checks

 After receiving the Biometrics Instruction Letter, the sponsored partner attends a VFS Canada centre in India for fingerprints and photograph.
-Complete the upfront medical exam with an IRCC-approved panel physician — results upload directly to IRCC.
+Complete the upfront medical exam with an IRCC-approved panel physician, and the results upload directly to IRCC.
 Submit police clearance certificates from every country lived in for 6+ months since age 18.

 Application Review and Possible Interview

 A visa officer reviews the relationship evidence, sponsor's status documents, and the sponsored partner's admissibility (medical, criminal, security).
-Spousal cases may be flagged for an interview if the genuineness of the relationship is in question — interview questions typically cover the relationship history, daily life, and family knowledge.
+Spousal cases may be flagged for an interview if the genuineness of the relationship is in question.
+These interview questions typically cover the relationship history, daily life, and family knowledge.

 Receive Permanent Residence and Land in Canada

 If approved, the sponsored partner receives a Confirmation of Permanent Residence (COPR) and a permanent resident visa (Outland).
 They must land in Canada before the COPR expiry to activate PR status.
-Inland approvals receive PR confirmation by mail without a separate landing — the SOWP holder transitions seamlessly to PR.
+Inland approvals receive PR confirmation by mail without a separate landing, allowing the SOWP holder to transition seamlessly to PR.
 The 3-year sponsorship undertaking begins on the date PR is granted.

 For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore Family Sponsorship FAQs guide to know the answers of all your questions.